Nayakan: Casting

 Neela, the wife of Velu, was played by Saranya, who made her debut in the film.
 The character was created by Srinivasan to reduce the violent content and help the film cater to family audiences.
 Ratnam wanted a "new face" to portray Neela as he felt only then the character would have the required zest and gusto.
 Saranya sent her photograph to Ratnam to audition for the role.
 She was later cast after a successful screen test.
 Saranya's father was against her being cast, but she and her mother managed to convince him.
 Though Ratnam has stated that Saranya was "the first and only person we saw for the role", Debashree Roy claimed that she was approached, but refused as she considered that speaking in Tamil would be difficult for her.
+The dubbing voice for Saranya was provided by actress Uma Bharani.
 According to Suhasini, Ratnam considered her for the role of Velu's daughter Charumati; however, the role ultimately went to Karthika.

 Ratnam believes that Nassar was suggested to him by Haasan, when Raghuvaran was being considered for the role of the assistant commissioner Patil.
+Raghuvaran declined as the script required him to cut his hair short.
 Nassar shot for six days and initially believed there was nothing special in his role.
 He later admitted his surprise of the reach of his character post-release.
 Although Tara was then known mainly for playing leading roles, she accepted the supporting role of Velu's sister Shakila.
 She later recalled, "I didn't know what to accept and what to reject.
 I just grabbed whatever was offered irrespective of the character.
 That was a mistake."
-Raja Krishnamoorthy (later known as Kitty), then the General Manager at Enfield India, quit to portray Velu's father, with Nayakan being his debut film.
+Raja Krishnamoorthy (later known as Kitty), then the General Manager at Royal Enfield, quit to portray Velu's father, with Nayakan being his debut film.
 Haasan wanted Tinnu Anand for the role of Ajit, the son of Inspector Kelkar (Pradeep Shakthi).
 Anand was reluctant since he wanted to focus on his career as a director, but after Haasan insisted, Anand accepted.